citahub/first-forever-demo/README.md

       if (errorMessage) throw new Error(errorMessage)
       console.log(`contractAddress is: ${contractAddress}`)
       _contractAddress = contractAddress
-      return appchain.base.storeAbi(contractAddress, abi, transaction) // store abi on the chain })
+      return cita.base.storeAbi(contractAddress, abi, transaction) // store abi on the chain })
     .then(res => {
       if (res.errorMessage) throw new Error(res.errorMessage)
-      return appchain.base.getAbi(_contractAddress).then(console.log) // get abi from the chain })
+      return cita.base.getAbi(_contractAddress).then(console.log) // get abi from the chain })
     .catch(err => console.error(err))
   ```